 Saving Money in Myanmar

-In short, how much money you need to travel Myanmar is really up to you.
-You’ll spend more if you choose to book tours, hire private drivers, and stay in upscale hotels.
-The more that you move around, and the more sights you choose, the more you’ll ultimately spend to travel in Myanmar.
-Budget travelers can get by on the cheap!
+In summary, how much money you need to travel in Myanmar mainly boils down to your preferences for hotels and tours.
+You’ll spend more if you choose to book organized tours, hire private drivers, and stay in upscale hotels.
+Prudent budget travelers can still get by on the cheap in Myanmar!